 After lunch we turn back into the mountains and run along the flanks of Coniston Old Man with views of the Duddon Estuary, before we drop down to the shores of Coniston Water.
 We head south along the lake and then turn across country through some little lanes on our way to the fabulous Lakeland Motor Museum for a tea halt.

-The return run takes us over Gummers How which gives us views down the length of Windermere before we enter the Lyth Valley and make the climb over Scouts Scar with a panoramic view over the Kent Estuary (Morecambe Bay), before returning to the Crooklands.
+The return run takes us over Gummers How which gives us views down the length of Windermere.

 DAY 2 Saturday 15th

-Today’s route is a reverse of the first part of last year’s Circuit of Cumbria and takes us straight to the seaside at Arnside, with lovely views over the Kent Estuary to the Lakes Mountains.
+Today’s route is a reverse of the first part of last year’s Circuit of Cumbria and takes us through the Lyth Valley before reaching the seaside at Arnside, with lovely views over the Kent Estuary to the Lakes Mountains.
 From Arnside we go across country to Kirkby Lonsdale for a coffee stop in the town square.

 After coffee we head north through the lanes to the very picturesque Killington Lake with the Howgills in the background.
 We pass through the Lune Gorge with the Howgills on the opposite side and on through Tebay.
 As we cross the hills we look down on the Eden Valley with the Pennines behind before we pass through Kirkby Stephen and then climb the flanks of the Pennines towards Tan Hill.
 However we don’t go as far as Britain’s highest pub this time but turn across to Stainmore where we can once again look down over the fantastic view of the Eden valley.
 We will stop for a late lunch/afternoon tea at a castle just outside Brough.